Saturday, December 20, 2025

 lines drawn along a wall, measuring heights.

-Demarcations of adolescence and young adulthood.
+demarcations of adolescence and young adulthood.

 But another way is right here in my mouth.